-- (8) Propose a legislative rule pursuant to subsection (b) of this section and §29A-3A-1 et seq. of this code to establish benchmarks and indicators in accordance with the provisions of this subsection: - (9) Establish and implement the benchmarks and performance indicators necessary to measure institutional progress: - (A) In meeting state goals, objectives, and priorities established in §18B-1-1 et seq. and §18B-1D-1 et seq. of this code; - (B) In carrying out institutional missions; and

-- (C) In meeting the essential conditions established in §18B-3C-1 et seq. of this code; - (10) Establish a formal process for identifying needs for capital investments and for determining priorities for these investments for consideration by the Governor and the Legislature as part of the appropriation request process.
-Notwithstanding the language in §18B-1B-4(a)(11) of this code, the commission is not a part of the process for identifying needs for capital investments for the statewide network of independently accredited community and technical colleges; - (11) Draw upon the expertise available within the Governor's Workforce Investment Office and the West Virginia Development Office as a resource in the area of workforce development and training; - (12) Acquire legal services that are considered necessary, including representation of the council, its institutions, employees, and officers before any court or administrative body, notwithstanding any other provision of this code to the contrary.
+- (8) Propose a legislative rule pursuant to subsection (b) of this section and article three-a, chapter twenty-nine-a of this code to establish benchmarks and indicators in accordance with the provisions of this subsection; - (9) Establish and implement the benchmarks and performance indicators necessary to measure institutional progress: - (A) In meeting state goals, objectives, and priorities established in articles one and one-d of this chapter; - (B) In carrying out institutional missions; and - (C) In meeting the essential conditions established in article three-c of this chapter; - (10) Establish a formal process for identifying needs for capital investments and for determining priorities for these investments for consideration by the Governor and the Legislature as part of the appropriation request process.
+Notwithstanding the language in subdivision eleven, subsection a, section four, article one-b of this chapter, the commission is not a part of the process for identifying needs for capital investments for the statewide network of independently accredited community and technical colleges; - (11) Draw upon the expertise available within the Governor's Workforce Investment Office and the West Virginia Development Office as a resource in the area of workforce development and training; - (12) Acquire legal services that are considered necessary, including representation of the council, its institutions, employees and officers before any court or administrative body, notwithstanding any other provision of this code to the contrary.
 The counsel may be employed either on a salaried basis or on a reasonable fee basis.
-In addition, the council may, but is not required to, call upon the Attorney General for legal assistance and representation as provided
+In addition, the council may, but is not required to, call upon the Attorney General for legal assistance and representation as provided by law: - (13) Employ a chancellor for community and technical college education pursuant to section three of this article;